lawunmi/alx-system_engineering-devops/0x00-shell_basics/README.md

-0-current_working_directory is a script that prints the absolute path name of the current working directory
+command to display the contents list of your current directory